 Composite fillings are plastic tooth-coloured fillings that look and feel natural when placed in a patient's mouth.
 Composite fillings are the material used at Bridlewood Dental.

 Composite fillings are designed to blend in seamlessly with the rest of your smile.
 This material is also easy to shape and mould onto the teeth, and because they bond naturally to teeth, your dentist will not have to remove as much existing enamel during the preparation process.

-To place this type of filling, your dentist will first remove decay from the tooth and then apply bonding material to the inside of the cavity.
-After that, thin layers of composite resin are poured into the hole.
-With the help of curing light, each layer hardens to a solid state.
-When the final layer of the filling has hardened, your dentist will shape the filling so that it matches the shape of your natural teeth.
+The first step in placing this type of filling requires your dentist to remove decay from the tooth and apply bonding material to the inside of the cavity.
+Next, several thin layers of composite resin are poured into the hole.
+With the aid of a curing light, each layer will solidify.
+When the final layer of the filling has hardened, your dentist will shape the filling so that it best matches the shape of your natural teeth.

 A strong, tooth-coloured dental restoration is created by combining hard and brittle porcelain fillings with metal, which results in a tooth-coloured dental restoration.

 A porcelain filling is created in a dental lab and returned to your dentist, who cements it in place in your mouth.
 It is typically necessary to schedule at least two dental appointments to complete the procedure.

 Silver in colour, amalgam fillings are frequently used to fill teeth located at the back of the mouth.
 They are a mixture of metals, including mercury, silver, copper, and tin, among others.